osamuaoki/bss/README.md

 which use "rsync" as their backend can be used for backup operations from any filesystem.
 This design allows us to create nice snapshot backups to a btrfs partition on USB or remote storage from any filesystem to ensure data redundancies.
-For "bss template PATH" on non-btrfs, ".bss.d" directory and related configuration files are created on "PATH" itself.
-For "bss copy PATH ..." and "bss gather PATH" on non-btrfs, the BASE directory (internal variable "$FS_BASE") is searched from "PATH" and set when "BSS_DIR" is found.
+For "bss template PATH" on non-btrfs, ".bss.d/" directory and related configuration files are created on "PATH" itself.
+For "bss copy PATH ..." and "bss gather PATH" on non-btrfs, the "$FS_BASE" directory is searched from "PATH" and is set when ".bss.d/" is found.

 ### CAVEAT